-Small Scale Features
+Small-Scale Features

-Features that remain from the original construction include posting iron fences and gates and grave markers (more than 3.200).
+Original features that remain include fences and gates and grave markers (more than 3,200).

-- Protect and repair iron fences and gates in their original locations. - Allow new small-scale features where appropriate. - Maintain contributing small-scale features through regular maintenance.
+- Protect and repair fences and gates in their original locations. - Allow new small-scale features where appropriate, such as benches. - Maintain contributing small-scale features through regular maintenance. - Continue to maintain and restore grave markers with a qualified conservator and with qualified volunteers.